Our top pick for

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 Banco de Chile's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.5641.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Banco de Chile's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 TTM: trailing 12 months

-There are currently 646,592 Banco de Chile shares held short by investors – that's known as Banco de Chile's "short interest".
-This figure is 0.9% up from 640,713 last month.
+There are currently 350,296 Banco de Chile shares held short by investors – that's known as Banco de Chile's "short interest".
+This figure is 13.6% down from 405,428 last month.

 There are a few different ways that this level of interest in shorting Banco de Chile shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Banco de Chile.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Banco de Chile.